alex-zaplik/pymcl/README.md

 ## Missing parts of the API

-For now, only BLS12_381 is supperted and a couple of global setting calls as well as Lagrange calls are missing (and may be added in the future).
+For now, a couple of global setting calls as well as Lagrange calls are missing (and may be added in the future).

 Fp6 and Fp12 types were not added becaose it didn't seem like they were needed.